 Retirement age for partial old-age pension

 The retirement age for a partial old-age pension is 61 years if you were born before 1964.
 If you were born in 1964, the retirement age is 62 years.
 If you were born in 1965 and later, your retirement age is linked to changes in life expectancy.
 The retirement age is based on the current projection of the extending life expectancy.
-The projection is based on the 2021 population projection of Statistics Finland.
+The projection is based on Statistics Finland’s 2021 population projection that has been updated by the Finnish Centre for Pensions.
 Read more about how the retirement ages are determined

 Retirement age for old-age pension